JohnAD/mongopool/docs/mongopool-ref.rst

     When a thread has spawned, the code in the thread can safely get one of the pre-authenticated establlished connections from the pool.

-    You will want to call 'returnConnectionAsThread' with the connection before your thread terminates.
+    You will want to call 'releaseConnection' with the connection before your thread terminates.
 Otherwise, the connection will never be release.

     Behind the scenes, a special 'threadvar' called 'dbThread' is "instanced" for your thread using the thread's own memory management context.

+    Returns a single connection to the database.

+.. _insertMany.p:
 insertMany
 ---------------------------------------------------------